decentraland/decentraland-ui-utils/README.md

 - `text`: The dialog text
 - `fontSize`: Size of the text
+- `offsetX`: Offset of the text on the X axis, relative to its normal position.
 - `offsetY`: Offset of the text on the Y axis, relative to its normal position.
-This is especially useful to align longer multi-line strings.
 - `portrait`: Sets the portrait image to use on the left.
+This field expects a `Portrait` object.
+- `image`: Sets a second image to use on the right of the dialog, and slightly up.
+This field expects an `ImageData` object.

+The `ImageData` required for the `portrait` and `image` fields, may include the following:

-This field expects a `Portrait` object, that may include the following fields: - `path`: Path to the image file. - `xOffset`: Offset on X, relative to the normal position of the portrait. - `yOffset`: Offset on Y, relative to the normal position of the portrait. - `section`: Use only a section of the image file, useful when arranging multiple icons into an image atlas.
+- `path`: Path to the image file.
+- `xOffset`: Offset on X, relative to the normal position of the image.
+- `yOffset`: Offset on Y, relative to the normal position of the image.
+- `width`: The width to show the image onscreen.
+- `height`: The height to show the image onscreen.
+- `section`: Use only a section of the image file, useful when arranging multiple icons into an image atlas.
 This field takes an `ImageSection` object, specifying `sourceWidth` and `sourceHeight`, and optionally also `sourceLeft` and `sourceTop`.

 #### Questions and conversation trees